twistとは 意味・読み方・使い方

 - 2007 September 7, Graham Linehan, The IT Crowd, Season 2, Episode 3:

-- (preceded by definite article) A type of dance characterised by rotating one’s hips.
+- (preceded by definite article) A modern dance popular in Western culture in the late 1950s and 1960s, based on rotating the hips repeatedly from side to side.
 See Twist (dance) on Wikipedia for more details.

 - A rotation of the body when diving.